I think it’s safe to say that memes are now part of our collective Internet culture.

 By the late 90s, with the help of online forum members of 4chan and Reddit, memes have become part of the internet culture.

-Memes mostly include an element of humor, but it can also have shock value or have themes like drama, urban myths, psychological/philosophical ideas, and more.
+Memes mostly include an element of humor, but they can also have shock value or have themes like drama, urban myths, psychological/philosophical ideas, and more.

 The most popular examples of memes include: